SarveswaranNagarajan/meta-cmf-raspberrypi-vcpe/README.md

 ## lan-p1/2/3/4
 lan clients connect to cpe containers lan ports using lan-p1..lan-p4 bridges.
 The cpe containers lan ports and the lan-p1.lan-p4 bridges are vlan configured allowing a large number of client connections to cpe containers lan ports.

-# mac80211_hwsim

-virtual wlan interfaces (wlan0..4) are created using mac80211_hwsim module. wlan0..3 are mapped into the vcpe container (accesspoint). wlan4 is mapped into the wlan-client (station).
-Wireless station(s) connect to wireless accesspoint(s) across container boundaries.

 # Installation